SWEG-2014-EC-Batch/YE-KOLO-CODERS/README.md

 # YE-KOLO-CODERS
 Group of girls who code!

+# About YE-KOLO-CODERS

+YE-KOLO-CODERSis a group of students interested in software engineering, programming languages, and databases.
+Our goal is to create innovative solutions to complex problems while continuously learning and improving our skills.

 # FPG1 Coding Projects

-"Ye Kolo Coders" group, which is a group of software engineering students working on various projects together as part of their  FPG1 coursework.
+YE-KOLO-CODERS is a group of software engineering students working on various projects together as part of their  FPG1 coursework.
 The following are the projects we are currently working on:

 Project 1: This project involves developing a BMI calculator for 'N'number of people.